LancerStudio/lancer/README.md

 - No-hassle on-the-fly image resizing
 - End up with an extremely low-touch, maintainable codebase.

 Lancer DOES NOT cater to fully-JS-rendered apps.
-If you're building a full-fledged web app, consider Ruby on Rails or Next.js.
+If you're building a full-fledged web app, only use Lancer for your landing and marketing pages.
+For your heavy application code, we recommend something like Ruby on Rails or Next.js.

 ## Getting Started